novendrastywn/MicroViT/README.md

-# SHViT: Single-Head Vision Transformer with Memory Efficient Macro Design
+# MicroViT: A Vision Transformer with Low Complexity Self Attention for Edge Device

 This is the official repository of